Timeline of Events: 1231 Writs of Protection, Institutional Trust, and Reform (2025/26)

 11 September 2025 — A Part 7 claim (Ref: BL‑2025‑001116) was issued in the Business and Property Courts.

-September 2025 — A University-created Head of Strategy role, appearing after the escalation of governance, legal, and reputational considerations linked to the ongoing dispute and associated public record activity.
+September 2025 — Establishment of a University Head of Strategy role, introduced after the escalation of governance, legal, and reputational considerations linked to the dispute and related public record activity, signalling a strategic coordination response rather than a structural governance remedy.

 10 October 2025 — The Competition and Markets Authority confirmed that correspondence concerning consumer protection, contractual reliance, and systemic risk in higher education had been passed to its Intelligence Team for analysis.
 The matter was logged under reference CMAE2500239.